swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/trust-protocol-v2-0.md

 ## Verification

 To allow the wallet to mark the trust relationship to the verifier with the Verified Identity Trust Mark trust marker the following needs to be provided by the verifier:
-- The verifier **MUST** provide his Identity Trust Statement to the wallet as described in Statement provisioning>Verifier>JWT-Secured Authorization Request (Request Object).
+- The verifier **MUST** provide his Identity Trust Statement to the wallet as described in [Statement provisioning](#jwt-secured-authorization-request-request-object).

 To allow the wallet to mark the trust relationship to the verifier with the Governed use case authorization Trust Mark trust marker the following needs to be provided by the verifier:
-- The verifier **MUST** provide the relevant Verification Query Public Statement to the wallet, as described in Statement provisioning>Verifier>JWT-Secured Authorization Request (Request Object).
+- The verifier **MUST** provide the relevant Verification Query Public Statement to the wallet, as described in [Statement provisioning](#jwt-secured-authorization-request-request-object).
 - The verifier **MUST** link to the "scope" claim of the Verification Query Public Statement via the scope parameter, as defined in section 5.5 of [OpenID4VP].

 To allow the wallet to mark the trust relationship to the verifier with the Governed use case authorization Trust Marker trust marker the following needs to be provided by the verifier:
-- The verifier **MUST** provide for each protected VC Type to be verified a matching Protected Verification Authorization Trust Statements as described in Statement provisioning>Verifier>JWT-Secured Authorization Request (Request Object).
+- The verifier **MUST** provide for each protected VC Type to be verified a matching Protected Verification Authorization Trust Statements as described in [Statement provisioning](#jwt-secured-authorization-request-request-object).

 ### Wallet view